mpapallo/FinalProject/README.md

 1/5/15
 start work on finals week simulator

-multiple slots in the day for choices (mon-fri)
+multiple slots in the day for choices (mon-fri) --> ex: during study hall, choose to sleep/talk/study

-  ex: during study hall, choose to sleep/talk/study make abstract student class then instances for each grade level --beginning stress level increases as grade level increases --efficiency of study?
+make abstract student class then instances for each grade level

+  beginning stress level increases as grade level increases

+  efficiency of study increases?

-  --difficulty of finals/classes increases
+  difficulty of finals/classes increases

--can choose to cheat on finals with chance of getting caught based on sleep, preparedness, etc
+can choose to cheat on finals with chance of getting caught based on sleep, preparedness, etc